kescherCode/Teams-Auto-Joiner/README.md

 - [Run the script](#run-the-script)

 Python script to automatically join Microsoft Teams meetings.
 Automatically turns off your microphone and camera before joining.
-Automatic login and blacklist can be set in the config file.
+Blacklist can be set in the config file.

 Always joins the newest meeting and leaves either after a specified time, if you are the last person in the meeting or only if a new one is available (see [Configuration options](#configuration-options) for more information).

-I also made a short tutorial video on how to setup the bot: https://youtu.be/YgkSOqfIjf4
+## This is a fork
+...with the following modifications:

+- Makes it work on GNU/Linux
+- Enforce persistent data (to save Teams settings)
+- Allows third-party cookies and doesn't delete data on exit
+- No longer allows Google Chrome or Microsoft Edge to be used (Chromium is enforced)

 ## Prerequisites

  - Python3 ([Download](https://www.python.org/downloads/))

 ## Configuration options

-- **email/password:**
-The email/password of your Microsoft account (can be left empty if you don't want to automatically login)

 - **run_at_time:**
 Time to start the script at.
 Input is a string of the hour and minute in 24h format, if you want it to start immediately leave this empty.